-According to the Center for Disease Control (CDC), heart disease is the leading cause of death in the United States and stroke is the third leading cause.
+According to the Center for Disease Control (CDC), heart disease is the leading cause of death in the United States and stroke is the fourth leading cause.
 Both of these conditions are caused by cardiovascular disease.
 Cardiovascular disease is common in people with chronic kidney disease (CKD) regardless of age, stage of kidney disease or if they’ve had a transplant.
 In addition, underlying conditions that cause renal disease, such as high blood pressure and diabetes, put people at risk for cardiovascular disease.

 The adult human heart is about as big as two clenched fists and weighs about 11 ounces.
 It pumps oxygen and nutrient-rich blood through the arteries to vital organs, including your brain and tissues.
 Cardiovascular disease (CVD) is an umbrella term used to describe conditions that affect the heart and blood vessels (also known as the vascular system).

 Cardiovascular disease can affect the function of the heart and the blood vessels, leading to serious health problems.
 A breakdown or interruption in oxygen supply to your organs will cause damage and possibly death.
 If you suffer from CVD, life-sustaining organs like your heart and brain are at risk.

 Many CKD patients have heart disease, which is a type of CVD.
 Heart disease is a general term to describe any cardiovascular disease that affects the heart and/or the blood vessels in the heart.
 The following conditions are considered heart disease: